 The mandate of the CCM is to facilitate, approve and submit high-impact proposals to the Global Fund.
 It is their responsibility to oversee, evaluate and support the development and implementation of successful GFATM grants.
 All CCM Members have a responsibility for participating in and supporting oversight activities.
-While the CCM is ultimately responsible for oversight function the CCM in Lao PDR has established several standing committees including the Resource Mobilization Committee (hereinafter referred to as the RMC), and the Oversight Committee (hereinafter referred to as the OC) with the responsibilities of providing oversight to proposal development, grant negotiation, and grant implementation.
+While the CCM is ultimately responsible for oversight function the CCM in Lao PDR has established several standing committees including the Resource Mobilization Committee (hereinafter referred to as the RMC), and the Oversight Committee (hereinafter referred to as the RMC), and grant implementation, and grant implementation.